May Mann Jennings: Marriage

 May Mann met Hernando County Judge William Sherman Jennings at her father's home near Brooksville, and a courtship began.
-May's father won election to the office of state senator and when the legislative session began in January, 1891, May went to Tallahassee to serve as aide to her father.
+May's father won election to the office of state senator and when the legislative session began in January 1891, May went to Tallahassee to serve as aide to her father.
 She was responsible for his appointments, correspondence, and hosting social events.
 William S. Jennings went to Tallahassee and the courtship continued.
 Judge Jennings married May Mann on May 12, 1891, and they were escorted down the aisle by the full legislative membership.

 The newlyweds lived in Brooksville in what now is designated historically as the William Sherman Jennings House.
-In 1893, her husband was elected to the Florida legislature and he became Speaker of the House in 1895.
-The couple had one child, a son, born on November 11, 1893 and named Sherman Bryan Jennings.
+In 1893, her husband was elected to the Florida legislature, and became Speaker of the House in 1895.
+The couple had one child, a son, born on November 11, 1893, and named Sherman Bryan Jennings.
 William then ran for and was elected governor of Florida in 1900.
 Many credit his meteoric rise in the state Democratic Party to May's extensive knowledge of state politics and politicians and to her vast network of relationships throughout the state among the Florida Federation of Women's Club members.

 In 1901, they moved to Tallahassee and for four years lived in the governor's mansion.
-Following her husband's term as governor, the couple moved to Jacksonville then Florida's largest city, where he established a successful law practice.
-They divided their time between a home in Jacksonville and a farm near Middleburg, Florida in Clay County, where they also had timber holdings.
+Following her husband's term as governor, the couple moved to Jacksonville, then Florida's largest city, where he established a successful law practice.
+They divided their time between a home in Jacksonville and a farm near Middleburg, Florida, in Clay County, where they also had timber holdings.
 Her husband died in 1920.